Master of Arts (M.A.)

 Prerequisites

-Students in the Master of Arts School Administration program must already hold a master’s degree in an education-related field from a regionally accredited institution with a minimum 2.50 grade point average on all graduate-level work.
-Graduate level transcripts will be reviewed to determine coursework for which transfer credit can be granted.
-Students in this program must hold a current NC Professional Educators License or equivalent.”
+Applicants to the 12-month Add-On Licensure Master of Arts in School Administration program must hold a master’s degree in an education-related field from a regionally accredited institution with a minimum GPA of 2.50 on all graduate-level coursework.
+Applicants must also hold a current North Carolina Professional Educator’s License or equivalent.

 Degree Requirements